 The Ottomans are defeated at Mecca on 13 June.
-With the city free, Hussein proclaims himself the "king of the Arabs."
+With the city free, Faisal's father proclaims himself the "king of the Arabs".

 The attacks prevent the Ottomans from transferring troops to Palestine, where the British are attempting to capture Jerusalem.
-By the end of the year the flow of the revolt has turned again and the Ottomans are on the defensive.
+By the end of the year the Revolt has again turned in the Arab's favour.

 Meanwhile, behind the scenes, the Arabs' hopes for independence are being white-anted by the British.

-On 16 May Britain and France sign a secret agreement that carves up the Ottoman Empire and negates the assurances given to Hussein bin Ali by Lord Kitchener and Sir Henry McMahon.
+On 16 May Britain and France sign a secret agreement that carves up the Ottoman Empire and negates the assurances given to Faisal's father by Lord Kitchener and Sir Henry McMahon.